 Subscriptions are great ways to get a steady income from a captured audience.
 But they’re mostly feasible only for high-value publishers.
-The average blogger may have trouble at first getting enough patrons to make it worth their time.
+Average bloggers seeking ways for how to monetize a blog or website without ads may have trouble at first getting enough patrons to make it worth their time.

-Affiliate marketing is a way to earn commissions by referring your readers to specific products and services outside your blog.
+Affiliate marketing is a way to earn commissions by referring your readers to specific products and services outside your blog and is a great alternative to placing ads.
 When a visitor clicks a link on your website (the affiliate) and purchases a product on the company’s website, you get a commission for the referral.

 Bloggers can join affiliate programs pretty easily with larger programs, like Amazon Associates.
 Other programs can be more selective, or hard to track down in specific niches and topics.
 Affiliate programs are also available outside of just eCommerce sites like Amazon — any website that can track online sales can set up their own affiliate program if they choose.
 Other common examples include digital products (like courses or eBooks), lead generation websites (such as credit card signups or similar products that have an application process), or software companies that charge membership fees.

 The easiest way to find affiliate programs is to search for "[topic] affiliate program" and see what you find.
 Also, try looking at the products that other bloggers in your niche are promoting, to see what might be working well for them.